Scroll down for the list of currently scheduled Regional Workshops

 Topics in the training have been updated to include research on the impact of the current pandemic, and an important focus on bias and diversity

 These workshops are held every Fall most often in collaboration with several amazing Massachusetts District Attorneys.
 During the workshop, participants will be trained and certified by MARC to educate their colleagues in bullying and cyberbullying prevention.
 This program is intended and tested for use with professional teachers and other educational staff, faculty and administrators in K-12 schools.
 The cost for the 3 hour webinar includes materials, one year access to digital materials, and

 a PDP certificate (upon request).
 A document with this information can be downloaded here.

 You MUST register in order to attend!
 Our list of dates and registration links can be found below.
 Unless otherwise indicated all webinars will be from 9 a.m. to 12 p.m. and cost $125.00 per attendee.

 *If you are unable to attend a Regional Workshop and are interested in having one at your school (minimum: 5 attendees) or in any of our other Faculty training opportunities please fill out our Request form found here

 Please note that once registered you will be responsible for payment within 45 days of invoicing.
-To cancel your registration you must email us (firstname.lastname@example.org) 7 days before your scheduled workshop.
+To cancel your registration you must email us () 7 days before your scheduled workshop.
 If workshop materials have been sent no refunds will be issued.